Skip top navigation

 Profile

-Dr. Nancy Holincheck is an Assistant Professor of STEM Education and the Co-Academic Program Coordinator of the Advanced Studies in Teaching and Learning (ASTL) program.
-Dr. Holincheck teaches doctoral courses in the Teaching and Teacher Education and Science Education programs in Mason's College of Education and Human Development, and master's level courses in science and STEM education, teacher research, and teacher reflection in the ASTL program and in the Teaching Culturally, Linguistically Diverse and Exceptional Learners (TCLDEL) program.
-Dr. Holincheck is an Associate Director of Mason's Center for Social Equity through Science Education: C(SE)2 and Associate Director of Education of Mason's Quantum Science and Engineering Center (QSEC) and an associate member of Mason's Global Online Teacher Education Center.
+Dr. Nancy Holincheck is an Assistant Professor of STEM Education and the Academic Program Coordinator of the Advanced Studies in Teaching and Learning (ASTL) program.
+Dr. Holincheck teaches doctoral courses in the Teaching and Teacher Education and Science Education programs in Mason's College of Education and Human Development, and master's level courses in science and STEM education, teacher research, and teacher reflection in the ASTL program.
+Dr. Holincheck is Associate Director of Education of Mason's Quantum Science and Engineering Center (QSEC), Associate Director of Mason's Center for Social Equity through Science Education [C(SE)2], and an associate member of Mason's Global Online Teacher Education Center.

 Research Interests